-When I was a kid there was always a bottle of Aunt Jemima syrup in the fridge and a box of the pancake mix in the cupboard.
+When I was a kid there was always a bottle of Aunt Jemima syrup and a box of the pancake mix in the cupboard.
 On pretty much every childhood birthday I can remember, I would request chocolate chip pancakes and then proceed to drench them in Aunt Jemima syrup.
 It's making me hungry thinking about it right now.
-On the other hand, even as a 10 year old, I always thought there was something weird about the brand's name and spokeswoman.
-Without knowing anything about the corporate history, something just felt off and slightly racist.
-Fast forward to the present, when everything is so politically correct, how is it still ok to have a brand that is pretty much blatantly racist?
-If the "Washington Redskins" team name is so controversial, why aren't more people up in arms about Aunt Jemima?
+On the other hand, even as a 10 year old, I knew there was something weird about the brand's name and spokeswoman.
+Without knowing anything about the corporate history, the image clearly seemed slightly racist.
+Fast forward to the present and after 100+ years of serving as the brand's image and namesake, today Quaker Oats announced their intention to rebrand away from Aunt Jemima.

-Over the next 33 years, from 1890 until her death in 1923, Nancy Green worked as "Aunt Jemima".
+Over the next 33 years, from 1890 until her death in 1923, the real life Nancy Green worked as "Aunt Jemima".
 Nancy would conduct pancake seminars at fairs and travel to towns across America to spread the word about the pancake mix.

 In 1926, Quaker Oats acquired the Aunt Jemima Mills company.
 No real life person was used as an Aunt Jemima for the next decade.
 A woman named Anna Robinson played the character for Quaker Oats from 1933 to 1935 until she was replaced by a woman named Anna Short Harrington.